typedb/typedb-driver/README.md

 Further documentation: https://dev.grakn.ai/docs/client-api/java

-## Building Grakn Client for Java from Source
+## Build Grakn Client for Java from Source

 > Note: You don't need to compile Grakn Client from source if you just want to use it in your code.
-See the _"Importing Grakn Client for Java"_ section above.
+See the _"Import Grakn Client for Java"_ section above.

 1. Make sure you have the following dependencies installed on your machine:
     - Java 8